WORKSHOP CONTENT STRANDS

 Phonemic proficiency is critical for literacy development.
 Students with well-developed sensitivity to the sound structure of language are better prepared to make connections between spoken and written language (speech to print).
 Teachers need to be given the tools to put the research of phonological and phonemic awareness into practice.
 This session will define and identify what is meant by phonological and phonemic awareness instruction and will provide teachers with the tools needed to embed them into their daily instructional practices so students can truly blossom in reading.

 Case Study: How a Sobrante Park Leader is Building Authentic Partnership to Increase Reading Proficiency.

 In this case study, I will reflect on my leadership learning from partnering with two reading organizations 3Ls and Reading Partners.
 In this study, I will review my wonderings around the disconnect between leaders' knowledge on how to partner, and nonprofit reading organizations creating actual student reading achievement.
 Through experience and research, I will share my next steps for transitioning my school into a joyful, anti-racist, reading institution of learning for all my students.

 Director of Early Literacy, Aspire Public Schools

-Co-executive director of the Teaching Well, Fuller Freedom Consulting
+Co-Executive Director of the Teaching Well, Fuller Freedom Consulting

 There is no denying that explicit instruction in both early literacy and SEL is essential within an elementary classroom.
-However, without understanding the reality of the intersection from the student perspective, educators and school systems fail to address the whole scholar.
+However, without understanding the reality of the intersection from the student's perspective, educators and school systems fail to address the whole scholar.
 Our session will discuss the intersection of literacy and SEL, providing some concrete best practices for educational systems to serve our scholars.

 Code Cracking: Reimagining Schools’ Literacy Ecosystems